 In this manner, the model I envisioned could bring meaning to both the practitioner and patient, and restore the soul of health care.
 This model’s success would be reflected in a change in the health of the community served.
 One of the markers of this would be a rise in the health food market within the surrounding communities demanded by conscious consumers who desire organic food and options for a healthy lifestyle.

 What I realized nearly two decades ago was that the mission of corporate health care and its business model were worlds apart.
 The separation between the two has only grown wider in recent years.
 Physicians are courted to join the corporate system but soon discover that what they are serving is a model run by a ‘profit at any cost’ mission.

 Administrators fear physicians into herding patients through their day to increase profit margin while compromising the quality of care.
 The mission of health care administrators (profit) is far removed from the mission of medicine (healing).

 This results in a continued loss of meaning for both physicians and patients.
 The current corporate model is not symbiotic, collaborative, or sustainable.
 In fact, it is opportunistic.
 When cells in the body stop collaborating and become opportunistic, we call this ‘cancer’.
 Corporate health care today resembles the cancer cell in its behavior towards both physicians and patients.
 It has lost its way.

-Now, 14 years later, my vision and hard work is bearing fruit.
-Our community has more health food stores, earth based,and organic food than ever before.
+Now, 14 years later, my vision and hard work are bearing fruit.
+Our community has more healthy food stores, earth-based, and organic food than ever before.
 Fitness centers are plentiful.
 Even the standard grocery stores have organic choices.